Pomroka/TWT_Challenges_Tester/Readme.md

 You can configure tester editing tester fila and changing `CONFIGURATION` section or using command line arguments.

-Run with flag `-h` or `--help` for more information how to use command line arguments.:
+Run with flag `-h` or `--help` for more information how to use command line arguments.

 ```
-python test_challenge_XX.py --help
+$ python test_challenge_XX.py --help
 ```

 Change `SOLUTION_SRC_FILE_NAME` to your file name in `CONFIGURATION` section or use `-s solution_file.py`.